lynx-json/jsua-lynx/README.md

 * `data-lynx-validation-state` - the current validation state of the view
 * `data-lynx-visibility-conceal` - the control used to toggle a view's `data-lynx-visibility` between `revealed` and `concealed`
 * `data-lynx-options-name` - the node's `options` property value (input nodes)
+* `data-lynx-options-connected` - the input view is connected to its source of options (input nodes)
 * `data-lynx-options-role=options` - the view is a source of options for an input view
 * `data-lynx-option-selected` - the current option selected state of the view
 * `data-lynx-var-*` - lynx data (unspecified) properties are added with this namespace